Woodrow Wilson High School (Youngstown, Ohio): History

 Woodrow Wilson High School was located at the corner of Gibson and Indianola, on Youngstown's south side.
 Wilson opened in 1928 as a junior high school.
 In 1936, Wilson became a high school in response to overcrowding at nearby South High School.
 Sixty-nine classes graduated from Wilson, the first in 1939, the last in 2007.
 The school was expanded in 1939, to accommodate vocational and arts programming.

 On May 26, 2007, more than 2,000 alumni of Wilson High School participated in a final tour of the building.
 Many alumni brought along children and grandchildren and shared their memories of the school.

 Athletics

 The Wilson mascot and its sports teams were known as the Presidents and then changed to the Redmen.
 There was no on-campus football stadium.
 South high School Stadium was the home of the Wilson football teams.
 The school colors were red and white.
 The Alma Mater was "Wilson High, We Love You Dearly" and the fight song was sung to the tune of the Ohio State University's "Across the Field".
 The yearbook was named, the Orion.

+Theatre

+The Wilson Drama Circle produced four shows a year under the artistic direction of Robert Vargo.
+The school was also the primary host of an annual “all city” musical which included students from schools in the public school system.
+In 1981, they produced the first amateur production of Grease.

+Journalism

+Wilson had two advanced courses in journalism lead by teacher Dorothy Clark.
+The students produced a weekly paper called “The Redmen Review” as well as an annual yearbook.